playingoDEERUX/growbrewproxy/README.md

 # growbrewproxy
-Growbrew - An advanced Growtopia ENet Proxy
+Growbrew - An advanced Growtopia ENet Proxy, giving you the advantage of networking for superior and good exploits/cheats!

 growbrew got leaked once (1.4) so now releasing source code cuz some skids got it someone must have told the link...
 NOTE: has growbrew server/client part for chatting etc., you can remove that though.